-Note 9.
+Note 10.
 Labor Force

 Approximately 35% of Shelby Energy's labor force is subject to a collective bargaining agreement.
-A three (3) year agreement was negotiated and approved for the period starting September, 2015 between Shelby Energy and the International Brotherhood of Electric Workers ("IBEW").
+A three (3) year agreement was negotiated and approved for the period starting September, 2018 between Shelby Energy and the International Brotherhood of Electric Workers ("IBEW").

-Note 10.
+Note 11.
 Environmental Contingency

-Shelby Energy from time to time is required to work with and handle PCBs, herbicides, automotive fluids, lubricants, and other hazardous materials in the normal course of business.
-As a result, there is the possibility that environmental conditions may arise which would require Shelby Energy to incur cleanup costs.
+The Companies from time to time are required to work with and handle PCBs, herbicides, automotive fluids, lubricants, and other hazardous materials in the normal course of business.
+As a result, there is the possibility that environmental conditions may arise which would require the Companies to incur cleanup costs.
 The likelihood of such an event, or the amount of such costs, if any, cannot be determined at this time.
-However, management does not believe such costs, if any, would materially affect Shelby Energy's financial position or its future cash flows.
+However, management does not believe such costs, if any, would materially affect the Companies' financial position or its future cash flows.

-Note 11.
+Note 12.
 Contingencies